-Great Western Heartstarters
+Great Western Hearts CPR Programme

 Inspiring a generation of lifesavers

-Great Western Heartstarters is our training initiative teaching children in our region (Bristol, Bath and North East Somerset, North Somerset, South Gloucestershire and Gloucestershire) how to deliver effective CPR and use an Automated External Defibrillator (AED).
+Great Western Hearts CPR Programme is our training initiative teaching people in our region (Bristol, Bath and North East Somerset, North Somerset, South Gloucestershire and Gloucestershire) how to deliver effective CPR and use an Automated External Defibrillator (AED).
+Our aim with Great Western Hearts is for members of our community to have the confidence and skills to deliver early lifesaving interventions.

-Over a third of the missions our Critical Care Team attend are cardiac arrests – where someone’s heart and breathing have stopped.
+Around 25% of the missions our Critical Care Team attend are cardiac arrests – where someone’s heart and breathing have stopped.
 In a situation where someone’s life is in danger, every minute counts.
 Our crew can be anywhere within our region within 20 minutes, but the care the patient receives before we get there can play a vital role in their survival.

-Currently, only 8% of people who suffer an out-of-hospital cardiac arrest survive, but receiving CPR within the first 2 minutes can double their chance of survival – which is why we want to create the next generation of lifesavers with Great Western Heartstarters.
+Currently, less than 10% of people who suffer an out-of-hospital cardiac arrest survive, but receiving early CPR and early defibrillation can improve their chance of survival – which is why we want to members of our community to have the confidence and skills to deliver early lifesaving interventions.

 What do we do?

-In 2022, we visited nearly a quarter of the schools in our region, training over 5,500 school children with these potentially lifesaving skills.
-Combined with the training we have done with our corporate and community groups as well, this brings the total of people trained to well over 10,000 since the programme's inception in 2016.
+In 2023, we visited nearly a quarter of the schools in our region, training over 6,000 school children with these potentially lifesaving skills.
+Combined with the training we have done with our corporate and community groups as well, this brings the total of people trained to well over 15,000 since the programme's inception in 2016.

 Booking a session